 Schmidt: Cocoa, because of your brown...-ness...

-Artifact Title: Could possibly become this if the show goes on for years and years, because Jess wouldn't quite be a new girl anymore.
-A conversation in the second episode lampshades this by explaining that Winston lived there before he moved and Coach temporarily took his space, so Jess is "still the new kid."
+- A conversation in the second episode lampshades (and handwaves) this, by explaining that Winston had lived there before he moved and Coach temporarily took his space, so Jess is "still the new kid."

-Artistic License - Biology: One episode has Schmidt going to an aquarium and becoming enamored with getting a rare "Californian Lionfish."
+- Artistic License Ė Biology: One episode has Schmidt going to an aquarium and becoming enamored with getting a rare "Californian Lionfish."
 Of course, there's no such thing and lionfish are from the Indo-Pacific region.